Start location: Mineralnye Vody Airport (MRV), Russia

 RMH Lead Guide.
 For the entire trip.

 Cook.
-For the entire stay in the mountain huts.
+For the entire stay in mountain lodges and huts.

 Rescue Service Check-in.

 2 Summit Attempts.
 Above 5000 meters is one attempt.
-In case if weather conditions got bad during the summit day, we try again next day if possible.
+In case if the weather conditions got bad during the summit day, we try again the next day if possible.

-Transfer of personal belongings from Terskol village to the city of Pyatigorsk.
+Transfer of personal belongings from the RMH lodge in Terskol village to the hotel in Pyatigorsk.
 In case if needed.

-Additional and individual transfers from /or to the airport.
-You might need it in case if your flight arrives later than the time when our RMH transfer departs from
+Additional or individual transfers from /or to Mineralnye Vody Airport.
+You might need it in case if your flight arrives later than the time when our RMH transfer van departs from the MRV airport on the first day of the trip, or if your return flight out of MRV departs much earlier or much later than the time to which our RMH transfer goes to the airport on the final day of the trip.

-We always strongly recommend you to have your own personal climbing equipment.
-It helps you feel more comfortable during the entire climbing and to get the most out of it!
-Below we have listed the full list of all necessary equipment for your climbing.
-Please, check it out and make sure that you already have it or let us know the list of items you need to hire in advance.
-You can also visit our GEAR LIST PAGE for more detailed descriptions with examples.
+RMH recommends that all guests have their personal current climbing equipment to ensure the best possible experience.
+In your personal climbing gear, you feel more comfortable during the entire climb and get the most out of it.
+However, all the heavy technical equipment such as boots, crampons, harness, and ice-axe can be rented from us at the RMH lodge after your arrival.
+Below we have listed the checklist of all the required equipment for your successful Elbrus climbing trip.
+Please, check it out and make sure that you already have everything that is listed below or let us know the list of items you need to hire in advance.
+You can also visit our Elbrus Climbing Equipment page for more detailed gear list with descriptions and good examples.

 Crampons (Crampons must check fit with climbing boots prior to trip)